-- Grain prices will average higher than current front-month levels over 2015 and our forecasts are above Bloomberg consensus for all grains. - Wheat will be the outperformer across the grains complex over 2015, while corn will outperform soybean. - Rice prices will increase from current front-month levels in 2015 as the global market will record its first deficit in ten years.
+- Grain prices will average higher than current front-month levels over 2015, and our forecasts are above Bloomberg consensus for all grains. - Corn and soybean prices will benefit from improving livestock production growth in the US. - We see scope for Paris wheat prices to underperform CBOT wheat following several months of Paris wheat outperformance.